Skip to Main Content

 Most of the infrastructure projects are still in the planning phase, which means that the information provided on these pages reflects the current planning status and is updated regularly.

-With the European Train Control System (ETCS), the EU member states have agreed on a standardised technology for establishing cross-border compatibility of routes and vehicles.
-ETCS enables interoperability in European rail freight traffic across national borders.
-This also applies to the German-Polish border, where trains should be able to run in ETCS operation from the Polish border to Seddin.
+With the European Train Control System (ETCS), EU member states have agreed on a uniform technology to ensure cross-border compatibility between tracks and vehicles.
+ETCS enables interoperability in European rail freight transport, which is why trains will in future be able to run continuously in ETCS mode from the German-Polish border to the Seddin marshalling yard.

 Seddin is home to one of DB InfraGO AG's most important marshalling yards, which is also one of DB Cargo AG's nine major train formation yards in Germany.
 All single wagonload traffic for the states of Mecklenburg-Vorpommern, Berlin and Brandenburg is handled here.
 Important freight transport corridors lead from Seddin to major German marshalling yards in Maschen, Seelze or Leipzig and to the Czech Republic and Poland.

 In order to achieve the desired seamless ETCS equipment, the equipment area of the Border crossing Poland – Frankfurt/Oder – Erkner project will be extended from Erkner to Seddin.
 This section of the route runs via the southern Berlin outer ring and is therefore part of one of the most important axes for European transit traffic.
 The corridors of the Trans-European Transport Networks (TEN-T corridors) North Sea – Baltic, Scandinavian – Mediterranean and Rhine – Danube, which connect northern Europe with south-eastern Europe, run via the Berlin outer ring.
-As part of the TEN corridors, the project is part of the European Deployment Plan (EDP: EU deployment plan for Europe-wide coordinated ETCS equipment along the TEN network) and is a project of Digitale Schiene Deutschland.
-In conjunction with the parallel project Berlin outer ring gap closure, ETCS operation will be made possible on the entire outer ring.
+As part of the TEN corridors, the project is part of the European Deployment Plan (EDP) and is a project of Digitale Schiene Deutschland.
+In conjunction with the parallel project Berlin outer ring gap closure, continuous ETCS operation will be enabled across the entire outer ring.

 Vehicles without ETCS equipment should still be able to travel on the line.
 ETCS Level 2 with signals will therefore be installed, while the Germain Train Control System called "Punktförmige Zugbeeinflussung" (PZB) will remain in operation.
 Before the ETCS equipment is installed, the interlockings must be modified so that they meet the technical requirements for ETCS equipment.
-Only electronic interlockings (Elektronische Stellwerke: ESTW) and digital interlockings (Digitale Stellwerke: DSTW) are ETCS-capable, which is why some of the existing interlockings have to be converted.
+Only modern interlocking technology can guarantee the necessary interfaces for ETCS compatibility, which is why some of the existing interlockings need to be retrofitted.

-The last intact relay interlocking (Relaisstellwerk: RSTW) on Berlin's southern outer ring is located in Schönefeld.
+The last relay interlocking (RSTW) in operation is located in Schönefeld on the southern Berlin outer ring.
 This will be decommissioned with the construction of a new ESTW outdoor system (ESTW-Außenanlage: ESTW-A).
 The new Simis D generation interlocking from Siemens is being built directly next to the RSTW.
 As part of this project, rail freight capacity will also be increased by rebuilding a sixth station track in Schönefeld (new track 5).
-For this purpose, the platform edge at track 5 and the transfer connection to the S-Bahn must be adapted.
+To do this, the platform edge on track 5 and the transfer connection to the S-Bahn at Schönefeld station must be modified.
 Finally, the ESTW-A is to be integrated into the ESTW sub-center (ESTW-Unterzentrale: ESTW-UZ) Selchow.

 The control areas of the ESTW-UZ Selchow (this includes the ESTW-A Glasower Damm) and Erkner (this includes the ESTW-A Köpenick) already correspond to an interlocking generation that is ETCS-capable as type Simis D. In contrast, all interlockings in the control areas of the Grünauer Kreuz, Genshagener Heide and Michendorf interlocking zones must be replaced by new interlockings, as the Simis C interlockings are not ETCS-capable.

 In this context, existing ESTW-A outside the ETCS equipment area, which are integrated into the affected ESTW-UZ, must also be replaced.
-This is because these Simis C-type ESTW-A are not compatible with the new interlockings.
-Therefore, a total of nine new Simis C interlockings are being designed and built in the control areas of the three ESTW-UZ.
+This is because these Simis C-type ESTW-A will not be compatible with the new interlockings.
+Therefore, a total of nine new ESTW-A will be built in the control areas of the three ESTW-UZ.
 In the Seddin marshalling yard, on the other hand, several RSTW are currently still in use.
-These are also to be replaced by a new interlocking, whereby the interlocking areas of all RSTW will be merged in future.
+These are to be replaced by a new interlocking, which will consolidate the control areas of all RSTWs in the future.

-Existing ETCS entrances and exits will be removed at junctions with crossing routes in order to ensure seamless ETCS operation.
+Existing ETCS entrances and exits will be removed at junctions with crossing routes with ETCS equipment in order to ensure seamless ETCS operation.
 There will also be close cooperation with corresponding ETCS measures that are being implemented at the same time.
 There are interdependencies with the following projects: